mo3tazda3na/travel/README.md

   operations the domain expects from persistence.
 - **Application layer** — Use cases orchestrate domain behavior (listing trips, creating a trip, adding a location) without being concerned with technical details.
-- **Infrastructure layer** — Objection.js models, Knex configuration, and repository implementations fulfill the domain contracts against PostgreSQL.
+- **Infrastructure layer** — Objection.js models, Knex configuration, repository implementations, and Redis cache helpers fulfill the domain contracts while keeping data access efficient.
 - **Interfaces layer** — Express routes and presenters translate HTTP requests/responses to and from the domain model while exposing versioned REST resources.
+- **Interface helpers** — Request validation rules, success response helpers, and structured HttpError/ValidationError classes keep transport logic consistent while leaving use cases focused purely on business flow.
 - Legacy direct-model routes and Knex helpers have been removed so new features flow exclusively through the DDD use cases and repositories, keeping HTTP concerns decoupled from persistence.